vinsworldcom/nppQuickText/README.txt

 DESCRIPTION

-    Quicktext is a Notepad++ plugin for quick text substitution, including multi field inputs.
+    QuickText is a Notepad++ plugin for quick text substitution, including multi field inputs.
 It's similar to Tab Triggers in TextMate.

 BUILD